Electric chair: Process and mechanism

-The condemned inmate's head and legs are shaved on the day of the execution.
-After the condemned inmate is escorted to and seated in the chair, their arms and legs are tightly strapped with leather belts to restrict movement or resistance.
-A cap with a brine or saltwater soaked sponge is affixed to the inmate's head and electrodes are attached to the inmate's shaved legs.
-The inmate is typically hooded or blindfolded.
+The condemned inmate's head and legs are shaved and the condemned person is seated in the chair.
+Their arms and legs are tightly strapped with leather belts, and a cap with a saltwater-soaked sponge is strapped to the head, and electrodes are attached to the legs.
+The condemned person is optionally blindfolded or a bag is placed on their head.

-After the inmate is read the order of execution and permitted to make a final statement, the execution commences.
-Various cycles (changes in voltage and duration) of alternating current are passed through the individual's body in order to cause fatal damage to the internal organs.
-The first, more powerful jolt (between 2000 and 2,500 volts) of electric current is intended to cause immediate unconsciousness, ventricular fibrillation, and eventual cardiac arrest.
-The second, less powerful jolt (500–1,500 volts) is intended to cause fatal damage to the vital organs.
+Various cycles (changes in voltage and duration) of alternating current are passed through the individual's body in order to cause lethal damage to the internal organs.
+The first, more powerful electric shock (between 2,000 and 2,500 volts) is intended to cause immediate unconsciousness, ventricular fibrillation, and eventual cardiac arrest.
+The second, less powerful electric shock (500–1,500 volts) is intended to cause lethal damage to the vital organs.

-In 1999, Allen Lee Davis was the last person executed in Florida's electric chair.
-Up to 10 Amperes of electric current were applied for 38 seconds.

 After the cycles are completed, a doctor checks the inmate for any signs of life.
 If none are present, the doctor reports and records the time of death, and prison officials will wait for the body to cool down before removing it to prepare for autopsy.
-If the inmate exhibits signs of life, the doctor notifies the warden, who usually will order another round of electric current or (rarely) postpone the execution such as with Willie Francis.
+If the inmate exhibits signs of life, the doctor notifies the warden, who usually will order another round of electric current or may postpone the execution.

 Controversies and criticisms

 Possibility of consciousness and pain during execution

 Critics of the electric chair dispute whether the first jolt of electricity reliably induces immediate unconsciousness as proponents often claim.
-Witness testimony, botched electrocutions (see Willie Francis and Allen Lee Davis), and post-mortem examinations suggest that execution by electric chair is often painful.